 Why You Should Give a Dam About Beavers

-Everybody knows about beaver dams, but I don't think everybody realizes how valuable they are from ecological and hydrological perspectives.
+Everybody is familiar with beaver dams, but not everybody realizes how valuable they are from ecological and hydrological perspectives.
 This post will briefly highlight three big reasons why beaver dams are an integral component of a healthy North American ecosystem.

 Downstream Flow Moderation